scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 [!INCLUDE [Create a project using the Azure Functions template](../../includes/functions-vstools-create.md)]

-Visual Studio maakt een project en een klasse die standaard code voor het functie type HTTP-trigger bevatten.
-Met het kenmerk `FunctionName` van de methode wordt de naam van de functie ingesteld. deze is standaard `HttpTrigger`.
-Het kenmerk `HttpTrigger` geeft aan dat de functie wordt geactiveerd door een HTTP-aanvraag.
+Visual Studio creates a project and class that contains boilerplate code for the HTTP trigger function type.
+The `FunctionName` attribute on the method sets the name of the function, which by default is `HttpTrigger`.
+The `HttpTrigger` attribute specifies that the function is triggered by an HTTP request.
 De standaardcode verzendt een HTTP-reactie met een waarde uit de hoofdtekst van de aanvraag of uit de query-tekenreeks.

-U kunt de mogelijkheden van uw functie uitbreiden met behulp van invoer-en uitvoer bindingen door de juiste kenmerken toe te passen op de-methode.
+You can expand the capabilities of your function using input and output bindings by applying the appropriate attributes to the method.
 Zie de sectie [Triggers en bindingen](functions-dotnet-class-library.md#triggers-and-bindings) van de [Azure Functions C#-referentie voor ontwikkelaars](functions-dotnet-class-library.md) voor meer informatie.

 Nu u uw functieproject en een HTTP-geactiveerde functie hebt gemaakt, kunt u deze testen op uw lokale computer.

 ## <a name="run-the-function-locally"></a>De functie lokaal uitvoeren

-Visual Studio kan worden geïntegreerd met Azure Functions Core Tools zodat u uw functies lokaal kunt testen met behulp van de volledige functions-runtime.
+Visual Studio integrates with Azure Functions Core Tools so that you can test your functions locally using the full Functions runtime.

 [!INCLUDE [functions-run-function-test-local-vs](../../includes/functions-run-function-test-local-vs.md)]